pckhoi/jest-bench/README.md

 });
 ```

-To see more examples, check out `test` folder.
+To see more examples, check out the `test` folder.
 You can now run benchmarks like this:

 ```bash
 npx jest --projects jest-bench.config.json
 ```

-Benchmark results are output to `benchmarks/result.txt` in addition to being print so you might want to add that to .gitignore.
+Jest-bench saves benchmark results to `benchmarks/result.txt` in addition to being printed, so you might want to add this folder to .gitignore.

 ```bash
 # .gitignore